IamManchanda/nextjs-static-blog/posts/docker-linux-access-localhost.md

 ---
-title: How to access localhost from inside a Docker Container in Linux
+title: Access localhost inside Docker Container
 description: "Steps to access allow a docker container to access stuff on the host"
 ---